 We design and sell a complete line of DI and RO/DI hybrid water processors.
 So we naturally get a lot of request for information about DI material compatibility.
 The table below lists the most common interactions.
-Talk to your local Clean Water Crusader if you require more information.
+Bear in mind that anything metallic will yield a small amount of metal back into the water until passivated, and then still smaller amounts after that.
+Depending on how critical you application is, be sure to perform appropriate bench-testing.
+Talk to your local Clean Water Crusader if you require more detailed information or design assistance.

 Common Industrial Materials and their compatibility with deionized water

 Ratings – Chemical Effect

 B = Good